lcnbr/PhysVault/PhysNotes/String/operator product expansion.md

 \left\langle\mathcal{O}_{i}\right\rangle=0, \quad\langle 1\rangle=1 .
 $$

 Higher-point functions can thus be reduced to a sequence of structure constants $C_{i j}^{k}$.
-This is a vast simplification: one needs only $C_{i j}^{k}$ in order to describe correlators in [[conformal field theory|CFT]].
+This is a vast simplification: one needs only $C_{i j}^{k}$ in order to describe correlators in [[7 CFT/conformal field theory|CFT]].
 In practice, the structure constants are hard to compute and moreover the result of a single OPE are infinitely many [[Local Operators]].
 Superficially, the result seems to depend on the sequence of reducing correlators using OPE's.
 This is of course not true because the structure constants are special quantities which obey crossing relations that ensure independence of the way the correlator is decomposed.

 # Lower Points.
 one-point function, is trivial except for the unit operator 1